 Yoga Nidra for Healing Your Inner Child – 40 Minutes

-Want To Go Deeper In Your Yoga?
+Want To Go Deeper and Feeling At Home everyday?

 Disclaimer: Celebrate Again, LLC recommends that you speak with your physician regarding the applicability of any recommendations and follow all safety instructions before beginning any exercise program.
 When partaking in any form of physical activity it is potentially hazardous, and that may involve a risk of possible injury or even death.
 If you engage in this exercise or exercise program, you voluntarily agree that you do so with the knowledge of the risk involved, expressly assume and accept any and all risks of injury to yourself.